anshultaak/demo-app/README.md

 1. **Terraform Setup**:
    - Infrastructures have been set up by Terraform.
    - Make sure Terraform is installed on your local machine.
+You can follow the installation steps [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
    - Change directory to `cd terraform/dev`.
    - Ensure AWS CLI has been configured and update the profile name in `main.tf`.
    - Run `terraform init` command to initialize Terraform configurations.